contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A Church membership council may be necessary if a member:

-* Has sexual relations outside of a marital relationship authorized by God’s law, such as adultery, fornication, and same-sex relations (see [32.6.2](32-repentance-and-membership-councils.md#3262-when-a-membership-council-may-be-necessary)).
+* Has sexual relations outside of a legal marriage between a man and a woman, such as adultery, fornication, same-sex relations, and sexual encounters online or over the phone (see [32.6.2](32-repentance-and-membership-councils.md#3262-when-a-membership-council-may-be-necessary)).
-* Is in a form of marriage or partnership that is not authorized by God’s law, such as cohabitation, civil unions and partnerships, and same-sex marriage.
+* Is in a form of marriage or partnership that is outside of a legal marriage between a man and a woman, such as cohabitation, civil unions and partnerships, and same-sex marriage.
 * Uses pornography intensively or compulsively, causing significant harm to a member’s marriage or family (see [38.6.13](38-church-policies-and-guidelines.md#38613-pornography)).

-The decision about whether to hold a membership council in these situations depends on many circumstances.
-These are outlined in [32.7](32-repentance-and-membership-councils.md#327-circumstances-of-the-person).
-For example, violating temple covenants increases the likelihood of a council being necessary to help a person repent.
+The decision about whether to hold a membership council in these situations depends on many circumstances (see [32.7](32-repentance-and-membership-councils.md#327-circumstances-of-the-person)).
+For example, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

+See [32.6.1.2](32-repentance-and-membership-councils.md#32612-sexual-immorality) for when a council is _required_ for sexual sins.

 In some cases, personal counseling and informal membership restrictions may be sufficient (see [32.8](32-repentance-and-membership-councils.md#328-personal-counseling-and-informal-membership-restrictions)).

-See [32.6.1.2](32-repentance-and-membership-councils.md#32612-sexual-immorality) for when a council is _required_ for sexual sins.

 ### 38.6.6 Child Pornography